julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 <sq-chat [chat]="null"></sq-chat>
 ```

-This displays a chat component with all default inputs (the `null` input is needed if no other input is provided to the component).
+This displays a chat component, with all default inputs (the `null` input is needed if no other input is provided to the component).

-This component can be integrated in a facet card like so:
+This component can be integrated in a facet card, like so:

 ```html
 <sq-facet-card [title]="'ChatGPT'" [icon]="'fas fa-comments primary-icon'">